h3dema/bwping-udp/README.md

-developed in the WINET laboratory (http://www.winet.dcc.ufmg.br) at UFMG to collect metrics relevant to wireless links that are not collected by classic tools (i.e. Iperf and others). **bwping-udp** can be used on ordinary Ethernet, fiber optics and even sattelite links between two hosts.
+developed in the WINET laboratory (http://www.winet.dcc.ufmg.br) at UFMG to collect metrics relevant to wireless links that are not collected by classic tools (i.e. Iperf and others). **bwping-udp** can be used on ordinary Ethernet, IEEE 802.11 wireless links, fiber optics and even sattelite links between two hosts.
 The payload can be set to jumbo frame size up to more than 9000 bytes if needed.